webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Shreds-the-Walls-of-the-World.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Movement-Expertise
+title: Shreds the Walls of the World
+collection: Foci
+kind: Focus
 ---
 ## Shreds the Walls of the World
 Speed plus phasing gives you a unique ability to evade danger and simultaneously inflict damage.